-It’s pretty much a guarantee that—before the year’s out—you’ll receive at least one present.
-For most of us, opening gifts isn’t something we’d particularly feel stressed about, but for others it can be a source of anxiety.
+Before the year’s out, it’s a given that you’ll receive at least one present.
+For most of us, opening gifts isn’t something we’d particularly feel stressed about, but for others it can be a major point of anxiety.
 How do I react?
 Do I offer a hug?
 What if I hate it?
 These are all questions you might have asked yourself at one point or another, so to help you out, we rounded up 7 ways to make opening presents less awkward.

 1. Open the card first.